Claire van der Boom

-Claire van der Boom (born 1983) is an Australian actress.
+Claire van der Boom (born 21 November 1983) is an Australian actress.
 She first became known to Australian audiences for her roles in the TV series Love My Way and East West 101.
 In 2008, she starred in the Australian neo-noir thriller The Square.
-Internationally, she is best known for her appearance as Stella Karamanlis in the HBO miniseries The Pacific, and her recurring role playing the ex-wife of Det.
-Danny Williams in the 2010 remake of Hawaii Five-O.
+Internationally, she is best known for her appearance as Stella Karamanlis in the HBO miniseries The Pacific, and her recurring role of Rachel in the 2010 remake of Hawaii Five-O.

-Biography
+Early life and education

 Van der Boom was born in Broome, Western Australia.
 She attended Presbyterian Ladies' College in Perth, where she studied drama, graduating in 1999.
 She graduated from the National Institute of Dramatic Art (NIDA) in 2005.

+Career

 Acting career

 Following graduation, van der Boom appeared in the Australian TV series Love My Way and East West 101.
 Her first major role in a feature film was in The Square, opposite Joel Edgerton and directed by Nash Edgerton.
 It premiered at the Sydney Film Festival in June 2008.
 It was released in the US in 2010 by Apparition.

 Van der Boom had a role in the Steven Spielberg-produced mini-series The Pacific.
 This 10-part series, which is a follow-up to Band of Brothers, was largely filmed in Australia and was released internationally in March 2010.
 The role of Stella required her to speak Greek.

 In 2008, van der Boom appeared as Grace Barry in the Australian police drama Rush, but her character was killed off in episode 11, which aired 11 November 2008.
 Josef Ber's character, Sergeant Dominic "Dom" Wales, was originally scripted to be killed off.
 However, during production of the first season, van der Boom had her US green card approved which required her to relocate.
 She was nominated for a TV week Silver Logie for her work.

 Van der Boom starred in the 2010 psychological thriller Red Hill, opposite Ryan Kwanten and directed by Patrick Hughes.
 Also in 2010 she starred in the comedic LGBT short 'Baby Cake' which screened at multiple festivals.
 In 2010, she portrayed Sister Berenice Twohill in the telemovie Sisters of War, directed by Brendan Maher, for which she won a Logie Award for Most Outstanding Actress in 2011.